MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsModifyProcess.md

 `process`

-Handle to the process to modify
+Handle to the process to modify.

 `operation`

-Handle to the operation that tracks the process
+Handle to the operation that tracks the process.

 `settings`

-Receives the new settings of the process
+Receives the new settings of the process.

 ## Return Values